thuyihan1206/contact-management/README.md

 ## Client class
 A convenient HTTParty client class `ContactWS` is provided to test the capability of the API.
 But you are free to use any tools that allow you to submit HTTP requests.

-Base URI is at http://localhost:3000
+Base URI is http://localhost:3000.
+Base route is `/contacts`.

-After `rake db:seed`, you can run the following examples with `ContactWS` (substitute the request parameters according to the actual documents stored in your DB) in the Rails console (`rails c`).
+After `rake db:seed`, you can run the following examples with `ContactWS` in the Rails console (`rails c`; substitute the request parameters according to the actual documents stored in your DB).

 ### list contacts
 ```ruby